 - Infection: The risk of infection is decreased with a sterile operating environment and antibiotics.
 Starting three days before your surgery, be sure to keep the skin of your hip as clean as possible using soap and water.
 Following surgery, careful handling of the incision sites reduces the risk of infection. - DVT: Developing a DVT (deep vein thrombosis, aka blood clot) is decreased through instituting early motion (CPM), mechanical means (TED hose) and medications (Aspirin).
 Following the pre-operative and post-operative instructions will reduce the risk of blood clot formation. - Pain: With any surgical procedure, there is a potential complication of pain.
-Medication, ice, rest, compression, elevation and therapy reduce post-operative pain. - Numbness: With hip arthroscopy, there is a small chance of numbness in the genitalia region briefly postoperatively.
-Also, you may experience some numbness of the upper outer portion of the thigh on the operative leg after surgery.
+Medication, ice, rest, compression, elevation and therapy reduce post-operative pain. - Numbness: With hip arthroscopy, there is a small chance of numbness of the upper outer portion of the thigh on the operative leg after surgery.
 This is due to stretching of the lateral femoral cutaneous nerve, a sensory nerve that is close to the surgical area.
 This nerve may be stretched or bruised during the procedure.
 This is typical and the numbness should resolve over time. - Heterotopic Ossification: Any time we operate around the hip joint, there is a small chance of heterotopic ossification, which is abnormal bone growth in the surrounding muscles.
-We give you Indomethacin for the first 10 days after surgery to help prevent this complication.
-Please make sure to take the Indomethacin after surgery. - Sexual Dysfunction: Because we have to put the hip in traction during surgery to allow for instruments to go into the joint, there is a very small risk of nerve injury to the nerves that control sexual function.
-If this occurs, it is typically temporary and should resolve within 3 months following surgery.
+We give you Indomethacin for the first 5 days after surgery to help prevent this complication.
+Please make sure to take the Indomethacin after surgery.